-A safe loans direct lender does not usually ask for upfront fees unless the amount you’re borrowing is huge.
+A safe cash loans direct lender does not usually ask for upfront fees unless the amount you’re borrowing is huge.
 Therefore, if you’ve encountered such thing, it’s best to stay away because there’s a chance that these are scammers.

 - Guaranteed Approval